 Addiction undermines the loving, safe bonds that sustain a healthy family system.
 Children are often forced to step into parental roles while spouses hide their substance use from their partners.
 Parents will go to great lengths to rescue an addicted child.
 Certain family members inherit too many responsibilities while trying to take on the lack of responsibility of the addicted family member.
 Communication within the family unit is often negative while positive interactions are limited.
 Homes in which addiction exists often creates a lack of structure and non-existent boundaries.
 Addictive behaviors within the family unit can lead to social isolation, resentment, mental health disorders, conflict, financial stress, and many other negative consequences.

-Families Coping with Addiction
+Families Coping with Addiction in Dallas, TX

 Families often cope with addiction in unhealthy and destructive ways, such as living in denial regarding the addiction or by covering for their addicted loved one.
 More often than not, family members of addicts revolve their lives around the addiction.
 Codependent and enabling behaviors are not only a direct result of alcohol and drug addiction but also foster substance abuse as well as make recovery challenging for the addicted loved one and the other family members.